muratk5n/thirdwave/en/README.md

 the cracks in the mountain, around that lake, down the hill -both ways- to reach your present lands.. a land without people, for people without a land (how fitting)..
-And when u die u go to Valhalla.. back to your Nature-Spirit or whatever 🤨
+And when u die u go to Valhalla.. back to your Nature-God or whatever 🤨

 "The American Revolution created the Columbus most of us over the age of 30 learned in grade school.
 Prior to the late 18th century, he was